flowerysong/ansible-flowerysong.hvault/README.md

 ## Supported Ansible Versions

-This collection is currently tested with ansible-core 2.11 and Python 3.8.
+This collection is tested with Python 3.8 on ansible-base 2.10, ansible-core 2.11, and ansible-core devel.
 Other versions may or may not work.

 ## Supported Vault Versions